microsoft/qlib/docs/start/initialization.rst

 - `mongo`
     Type: dict, optional parameter, the setting of `MongoDB <https://www.mongodb.com/>`_ which will be used in some features such as `Task Management <../advanced/task_management.html>`_, with high performance and clustered processing.
     Users need finished `installation <https://www.mongodb.com/try/download/community>`_ firstly, and run it in a fixed URL.
+    If you set your account password in mongodb, you can set url = "mongodb://%s:%s@%s" % (user, pwd, host + ":" + port) at the "task_url".

     .. code-block:: Python